BehindTheMusicTree/audiometa/CONTRIBUTING.md

 **Note:** On Windows, version verification skips optional tools (`id3v2`, `mediainfo`, `exiftool`) that are not needed for e2e tests.
 See the Windows CI differences section below for details.

 **Windows WSL requirement:** On Windows, the `id3v2` tool is not available as a native Windows binary.
-The installation script automatically installs **WSL (Windows Subsystem for Linux)** and uses it to install `id3v2` via Ubuntu's package manager.
-This ensures version pinning consistency with Ubuntu CI.
-A wrapper script (`id3v2.bat`) is created to make `id3v2` accessible from Windows command line.
-If WSL installation requires a restart, the script will prompt you to restart and run it again.
+The installation script attempts to use **WSL (Windows Subsystem for Linux)** to install `id3v2` via Ubuntu's package manager, but WSL installation complexity (requiring system restarts, DISM configuration, and Ubuntu distribution setup) has prevented successful full installation in practice.
+This is why Windows CI only runs e2e tests (which don't require `id3v2`).
+For local development, the script will attempt WSL installation, but manual WSL setup may be required.
+A wrapper script (`id3v2.bat`) is created if WSL installation succeeds to make `id3v2` accessible from Windows command line.

 **Windows CI differences:** Windows CI only runs e2e tests (unit and integration tests run on Ubuntu and macOS).
-As a result, some dependencies are skipped in Windows CI to reduce installation complexity:
+This is due to WSL installation complexity preventing full dependency installation.
+As a result, some dependencies are skipped in Windows CI:

 - **Skipped in Windows CI:**
   - `mediainfo` - Only used in integration tests for verification, not needed for e2e tests